dcavar/nlp-lab.github.io/README.md

 ## Welcome to The NLP Lab Pages

-The Natural Language Processing Lab (NLP-Lab) is focused on theoretical work and implementations of [Natural Language Processing] ([NLP]) and [Artificial Intelligence] ([AI]) solutions using hybrid approaches, empiricist, neural, probabilistic, and knowledge-driven.
-We are also strongly interested in Quantum [NLP] and Machine Learning ([ML]) solutions for computer vision and multi-modal information processing.
+The Natural Language Processing Lab (NLP-Lab) is focused on theoretical work and implementations of [Natural Language Processing] ([NLP]) and [Artificial Intelligence] ([AI]) solutions using hybrid approaches, empiricist, neural, probabilistic, and knowledge-driven, with a particular interest in neuro-symbolic modeling.
+We are also strongly interested in Quantum [NLP] and [NLP] combined with Machine Learning ([ML]) solutions for computer vision and multi-modal information processing.

 The NLP-Lab is located at [Indiana University at Bloomington](https://indiana.edu/).
 While it is mainly a local group of researchers with a strong interest in [NLP] and [AI] here in Indiana, it has ties to colleagues all across the country.

 We meet a couple of times a week on campus in person.
-The current meeting location is in Ballantine Hall 013 every Monday at 6 PM.
+The current regular meeting location is in Ballantine Hall 142 every Monday at 6 PM.
 (See Teams and email announcements for more details.)

 - [Publications](/publications)
 - [Software](/software)